October 9, 2020 • min read

-Today, I’m going to give you another tool that can help you feel better in both body and mind.
-It’s based on an exercise from our newly-released Strong Mind, Stronger Body program, a Cognitive Behavioral Therapy (CBT) program designed by psychiatrists and psychologists to help our members develop the mental strength they need to cope with their musculoskeletal conditions.
+This guide will give you another tool that can help you feel better in both body and mind.
+It’s based on an exercise from our Strong Mind, Stronger Body program, which is a Cognitive Behavioral Therapy (CBT) program designed by psychiatrists and psychologists to help Sword members develop the mental strength they need to cope with their musculoskeletal conditions.

 This tool is a ‘habit releaser,’ which is CBT-speak for an exercise that, when practiced regularly, can help you rewire your brain.
 It’s called Take a Nature Pill.